 New Era International comprises a series of workshops designed to uncover regional perspectives on global problems.
 We will partner with host institutions to invite leading thinkers from academia, business, and government for several days of structured discussion focused at each site on a single area of uncertainty in the evolving international environment.

 The first New Era International workshop was held in Fall 2013 in Singapore, in partnership with the School of Social Sciences at Singapore Management University.
-This workshop focused on regional views on the definition and provision of regional public goods in the East Asia Pacific.
+This workshop focused on regional views on the definition and provision of regional public goods in the East Asia Pacific region.
 The NEI workshop employed scenarios and other methods that work to help participants move beyond their particular national, disciplinary, and occupational perspectives, with a goal of drawing on each individual’s distinctive expertise while diminishing the influence of his or her functional biases.

 Be sure to return to the BTG webpage for information on upcoming conferences.